jjdonov/intermodal_containers/README.md

 # IntermodalContainers

 The IntermodalContainers library aims to be a compliant and full featured implementation of ISO 6346.
-ISO 6346 provides a standardfor for identification of freight containers.
+ISO 6346 provides a standard for the identification of freight containers.

 ## Features